 Free Online Legal Resources

-There are 28 separate circuit courts in Arkansas and 121 judges.
-Decisions made in the circuit courts may be sent to the Court of Appeals, whose main responsibility is to preside over these cases.
-Finally, the Arkansas Supreme Court consists of seven justices who preside over appeals from decisions made by the Court of Appeals as well as oversee general administrative duties for the Arkansas court system.
+Decisions made in the circuit courts may be sent to the third level of courts, the Arkansas Court of Appeals.
+The Arkansas Supreme Court, the fourth level, consists of seven justices who preside over appeals from the appellate court and also oversee general administrative duties for the Arkansas court system.

 When faced with a legal issue, contacting an experienced attorney is always the best bet.
 At LawInfo you can search for a skilled, Lead Counsel Rated Arkansas attorney by location and by practice area.